 House points

-The current houses were announced in 2021 and are named after Onjali Raúf, founder of Making Herstory and an author, Dame Kelly Holmes, an athlete, Mary Seacole, a British-Jamaican Nurse and Evelyn Glennie, a deaf percussionist – the initials of which stand for RHSG (Rugby High School for Girls).
+The current houses were announced in 2021 and are named after Onjali Raúf, author and founder of Making Herstory, athlete Dame Kelly Holmes, Mary Seacole, a British-Jamaican Nurse and Evelyn Glennie, a deaf percussionist.
+The initials of the houses stand for RHSG (Rugby High School for Girls).

 The house colours are: